 If developer-designed icons tend to clutter up your carefully designed home screen, then the Android O update is the answer you have been waiting for.
-Adaptive icons now merge with your chosen theme, so the shapes and colours suit your design.
-Notification filters have also been updated, so you can choose which messages get through and which are held back, and you can assign colours to those messages as a handy personal guide.
+Adaptive icons now merge with your chosen theme, so the shapes and colors suit your design.
+Notification filters have also been updated, so you can choose which messages get through and which are held back, and you can assign colors to those messages as a handy personal guide.
 Google also borrows an Apple feature, highlighting application icons which need attention with a dot or other marker.
 It is among the best in the features of Android O.

-The Internet of Things is coming to mobile, and while Android O is not fully compatible with smart home hubs, it does support the apps and programs you will need to connect with speakers, appliances and even security systems.
+The Internet of Things is coming to mobile, and while Android O is not fully compatible with smart home hubs, it does support the apps and programs you will need to connect with speakers, appliances, and even security systems.
 Wi-fi awareness has also been added to Google phones.
 The mobile will connect with other Wifi enabled devices – ideal for sharing files, for accessing music players and for throwing images and videos to screens.

-Another subtle and simple update, the Quick Settings menu has been tweaked to allow full customisation and simple one-swipe access.
+Another subtle and simple update, the Quick Settings menu has been tweaked to allow full customization and simple one-swipe access.
 The QS menu opens up a mini settings option, as well as offering a scroll wheel into which all your most-used functions and apps can be placed.

 Android O is designed to work on mobiles, tablets and hybrid computers.
 It has received a number of design alterations to make the cross-platform transition more smooth.
 Keycode allows for shortcode assignment, while the clipboard and keyboard switcher make a mobile feel like a PC – great for editing work and sending mail on the go!
 The keyboard supports the latest emoji, with frequent updates to allow new designs as they arrive.
-You can also customise the keyboard layout to suit your needs and preferences – great for mobile users with disabilities, for left-handed users and for those with specific language needs.
+You can also customize the keyboard layout to suit your needs and preferences – great for mobile users with disabilities, for left-handed users and for those with specific language needs.

 Check out the Top 5 Keyboard Apps for Android Phone.